The Able Diabetic

 INVISIBLE IMPACTS

 Managing type 1 diabetes means balancing insulin, what you eat, what exercise you do, and many other factors.
 It touches every part of life.
-As a young woman, coming to terms with diabetes wasn’t easy.
+As a young woman, coming to terms with diabetic life wasn’t easy.

-This book is Sarah’s personal story of dealing with the diagnosis of her type 1 diabetes and learning to handle all of life’s situations w
+This book is Sarah’s personal story of dealing with the diagnosis of her type 1 diabetes and learning to handle all of life’s situati

 Managing type 1 diabetes means balancing insulin, what you eat, what exercise you do, and many other factors.
 It touches every part of life.
-As a young woman, coming to terms with diabetes wasn’t easy.
+As a young woman, coming to terms with diabetic life wasn’t easy.

 This book is Sarah’s personal story of dealing with the diagnosis of her type 1 diabetes and learning to handle all of life’s situations with it in the mix.

-Her experience of making the adjustments required is practical, positive, and encouraging – a must read for new diabetics and their family and friends.
+Her experience of making the adjustments required is practical, positive, and encouraging – a must read for new type 1 diabetics and their family and friends.

 JUGGLING LIFE